Disputing Errors with the Credit Bureau

 - Incorrect Personal Information: Name, address, or Social Security number errors.

-- Duplicate Accounts: The same account appearing multiple times.
+- Duplicate Accounts: The same account appearing multiple times, potentially inflating your debt.

-- Incorrect Account Status: Accounts marked as delinquent or unpaid when they are settled.
+- Incorrect Account Status: Accounts marked as delinquent or unpaid when they have been settled.

-- Fraudulent Accounts: Accounts opened without your authorization.
+- Fraudulent Accounts: Accounts opened without your authorization due to identity theft.

-- Incorrect Credit Limits or Balances: Reported balances that do not match your actual accounts.
+- Incorrect Credit Limits or Balances: Reported balances that do not match your actual accounts, affecting your credit utilization ratio.

 How to Dispute Credit Report Errors